 - 3.3.2 The employer shall assess the workplace to determine if hazards are present or are likely to be present as well as what type of PPE is required.
-The employer shall complete a personal protective equipment hazard assessment certification. - 3.3.3 Employers shall train their employees in the proper use, inspection, care, fit, maintenance, and replacement of PPE, including personal fall-protection systems. - 3.3.4 Arborists engaged in arboricultural operations shall wear head protection (helmet/hard hat) that conforms to ANSI Z89.1.
-Class E helmets shall be worn when working in proximity to electric supply lines, in accordance with ANSI Z89.1. - 3.3.5 Hearing protection against the effects of noise exposure shall be worn when sound levels exceed an 8-hour, time-weighted average (TWA) of 85 decibels (dB) and when it is not practical to decrease or isolate noise levels that exceed acceptable standards. - 3.3.6 Arborists engaged in arboricultural operations shall wear eye protection that conforms to ANSI Z87.1. - 3.3.7 Footwear appropriate to the known work site hazards shall be approved by the employer and worn by the employee.
+The employer shall complete a personal protective equipment hazard assessment certification. - 3.3.3 Employers shall train their employees in the proper use, inspection, care, fit, maintenance, and replacement of PPE, including personal fall-protection systems. - 3.3.4 Workers Arborists engaged in arboricultural operations shall wear head protection (helmet/hard hat) that conforms to ANSI Z89.1.
+Class E helmets shall be worn when working in proximity to electrical supply lines conductors, in accordance with ANSI Z89.1. - 3.3.5 The employer shall provide employees Hearing protection against the effects of noise exposure shall be worn when sound levels exceed an 8-hour, time-weighted average (TWA) of 85 decibels (dB).
+Hearing protection provided by the employer shall be worn) and when it is not practical to decrease or isolate noise levels that exceed acceptable standards. - 3.3.6 Arborists engaged in arboricultural operations shall wear eye protection that conforms to ANSI Z87.1. - 3.3.7 Clothing and footwear Footwear appropriate to the known work site hazards shall be approved by the employer and worn by the employee.
 The employer is not responsible for providing nonspeciality footwear. - 3.3.8 Cut-resistant leg protection that meets or exceeds ASTM F1414 and ASTM F1897 shall be worn while operating a chain saw during ground operations.
 Cut-resistant leg protection shall be maintained in accordance with manufacturers' recommendations. - 3.3.9 Face protection shall conform to applicable federal regulations and ANSI Z87.1. - 3.3.10 Respiratory protection shall conform to applicable federal regulations and ANSI Z88.2.